anders-wartoft/LogGenerator/README.md

 - rfc1918: `{oneOf:{ipv4:192.168.0.0/16},{ipv4:172.16.0.0/12},{ipv4:10.0.0.0/8}}`

 ## Configuration files
-Instead of passing all parameters on the command line, one parameter (-p configurationfile) can be used instead.
+Instead of passing all parameters on the command line, one parameter (-p configuration-file) can be used instead.
 A combination of parameters from the command line and property file is possible.

 The property file can have all short- or long names for configuration.
 Comment lines start with the hash character '#'.